Quenary/tugtainer/backend/readme.md

-# Backend part of Tugtainer
+# Tugtainer Backend

+It is the main backend that responds to frontend requests and performs container's checking/updating.

 ### Preparations